-This function enables the user to define a specified value that the main current output will go to under fault conditions.
+Fail Out This function enables the user to define a specified value that the main current output will go to under fault conditions.
+When the Relay Option Board is installed, the display will read Fail Out #1.
 When enabled to ON, the output may be forced to the current value set in Fail Val (next item.)
 With the Fail Out setting of ON, and a Fail Val setting of 6.5 mA, any alarm condition will cause the current loop output to drop outside the normal operating range to exactly 6.5 mA, indicating a system failure that requires attention.